adrian-willi/adrian-willi.github.io/_posts/first-post.md

 ---
+layout: post
 title: "My First Blog Post"
-layout: post
+date: 2024-12-01
 ---

-This is the introduction to my first blog post.
-More content below.
+This is the short excerpt of my first blog post.

 <!--more-->

-Here is the full content of the first blog post which will be shown after the "Read more" link.
+Here is the *full* content of the first blog post shown after clicking “Read more.”